Summer Travel Checklist: What to Bring

 Planning activities can be challenging when you’re dealing with a group of individuals with different abilities and interests.
 Make sure you have a variety of options, account for age, weather contingencies and mobility requirements.
 Give allowance for those in your party who may need to rest more frequently than others.

 Ok, so this one may not be a necessity, but we would be remiss not to inform you of the option!
 VIP America can refer an experienced caregiver to accompany you and your loved one(s) on your summer travels.
 Companion care is an incredibly useful resource and so few are aware it is available.
 We have a large pool of caregivers to refer, including those whose passions include travels and those who are more mature and may have a lot in common with a senior traveler.
 This frees you up to do some rock climbing, while mom and her companion can enjoy relaxing in the shade by the hotel pool.
+We have professional, caring individuals that can provide first class home health services in Stuart, and also while traveling.

 Wherever you venture, near or far, we hope this summer is one full of memories with the individuals you treasure most!